Product marketing vs. brand marketing: what’s the difference?

 • Time frame - Brand marketing is long-term, and product marketing is short-to-medium term.

-• Tactics - Brand marketing uses tactics like sponsorships, brand partnerships and content marketing, and product marketing uses tactics like promotions, product demos, and targeted ads.
+• Tactics - Brand marketing uses tactics like sponsorship activation, brand partnerships and content marketing, and product marketing uses tactics like promotions, product demos, and targeted ads.

 When to use each strategy